SineStriker/qsynthesis-revenge/docs/build-insturctions.md

 ### Windows

-The Windows SDK is required since it ships the headers and the libraries required to build Windows Applications.
+Windows SDK 10.0.19044 or newer is required since it ships the headers and the libraries required to build Windows Applications.

 ### Mac OS